raspberrypi/picotool/README.md

             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be left connected and accessible to picotool, but without the
             USB drive mounted
+        --bootsel-led <gpio>
+            Specify the GPIO for the BOOTSEL activity LED to flash (default none, ignored by RP2350A-A2 in Arm mode) - only applicable if this command reboots the device to BOOTSEL mode --bootsel-led-active-low
+            The BOOTSEL activity LED is active low (ignored by RP2040 and RP2350-A4)
 ```

 ### mkdir